Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Recursive Lattice Geometry

 \subsection{Recursive Lattice Approximation}

-Lattices have been demonstrated to be a practical method to approximate and study a real system.
-For example, the Flory-Huggins theory [15, 16], which employs a lattice model, is a successful approach to investigate polymers.
-The regular lattices of 1-D, 2-D and 3-D are shown in Fig. \ref{Fig1}.

-Except in some rare cases [17, 18, 19], a many-body system with interactions on a regular lattice is difficult to be solved exactly because of the complexity involved with treating the combinatorics generated by the interaction terms in the Hamiltonian when summing over all states.
-Usually the mean-field approximation is adopted to solve this problem.
-Such is the case with the Flory model of semiflexible polymers [15, 20].
-On the other hand, recursive lattices enable us the explicit treatment of combinatorics on these lattices and no approximation is necessary [11, 29-32].
-The recursive lattice is chosen to have the same coordination number as the regular lattice it is designed to describe.
-As usual, the coordination number $q$ is the number of nearest-neighbor sites of a site.
-This number is 2 in the linear lattice (1-D case), 4 in the square lattice (2-D case) and 6 in cubic lattice (3-D case).
+Except in some particular cases \cite{Ising,Onsager,Ohzeki}, a many-body system with interactions on a regular lattice is difficult to be solved exactly because of the complexity involved with treating the combinatorics generated by the interaction terms in the Hamiltonian when summing over all states.
+Usually the mean-field approximation is adopted to handle this problem.
+On the other hand, recursive lattices enable us the explicit treatment of combinatorics on these lattices and no approximation is necessary.
+The recursive lattice is chosen to have the same coordination number $q$ of the regular lattice, which it is designed to describe.
+As usual, $q$ is the number of edges connected to a vertex.